-The Interspecies and Intersectional Justice conference would’ve been the 2nd best conference I’ve seen or heard, or at least complementary to The Vegan Praxis of Black Lives Matter.
-I’m still watching the IIJC, 1 vid per week-end.
+The Interspecies and Intersectional Justice conference could’ve been the 2nd best conference I’ve seen or heard on the topic, at least complementary to The Vegan Praxis of Black Lives Matter.

 [Some talks not to be missed: Dr. A. Breeze Harper’s, who mentioned and had organised The VPBLM, and among others I linked below (besides the problematic one), Aph Ko’s talk:]